-Olympus E-450 versus Olympus E-500
+Olympus E-450 vs E-500

 The Olympus E-450 and the Olympus Evolt E-500 are two digital cameras that were announced, respectively, in March 2009 and September 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The E-450 has a resolution of 10 megapixel, whereas the E-500 provides 8 MP.
+The E-450 has a resolution of 10 megapixels, whereas the E-500 provides 8 MP.

-Body comparison: Olympus E-450 vs Olympus E-500
+Body comparison: Olympus E-450 vs E-500

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-500 is somewhat larger (4 percent) than the Olympus E-450.
 Moreover, the E-500 is markedly heavier (9 percent) than the E-450.
 In this context, it is worth noting that neither the E-450 nor the E-500 are weather-sealed.